-Number (Note 1) Endorser/ guarantor Company name Party being endorsed/guaranteed Relationship with the endorser/ guarantor Limit on endorsements/ guarantees Maximum outstanding amount as of 31-Dec-24 Outstanding endorsement/ guarantee Amount of endorsements/ guarantees Ratio of accumulated endorsement/ guarantee Ceiling on total amount of endorsements Provision of endorsements/ guarantees by parent Provision of endorsements/ guarantees by subsidiary to Provision of endorsements/ guarantees to the party in Mainland China provided for a single party amount at 31-Dec-24 Actual amount drawn down 0 Good Way Technology Co., Ltd. GOOD WAY TECHNOLOGY VIETNAM COMPANY LIMITED (4) The endorser/guarantor parent company owns directly and indirectly more than 90% voting shares of the endorsed/guaranteed company. \$ 774,190 \$ 327,850 \$ 327,850 \$ - \$ - 21.17 \$ 774,190 Y N N .Note 3
+Number (Note 1) Endorser/ guarantor Company name Party being endorsed/guaranteed Relationship with the endorser/ guarantor Limit on endorsements/ guarantees Maximum outstanding amount as of 31-Dec-24 Outstanding endorsement/ guarantee Actual amount drawn down Amount of endorsements/ guarantees secured with collateral Ratio of accumulated endorsement/ guarantee Ceiling on total amount of endorsements provided by the endorser/ guarantor company Provision of endorsements/ guarantees by parent company Provision of endorsements/ guarantees by subsidiary to the party in Mainland China Provision of endorsements/ guarantees to the party in Mainland China provided for a single party (Note 2) amount to net asset value of the endorser/ guarantor company total amount of endorsements provided by the endorser/ guarantor company (Note 3) 0 Good Way Technology Co., Ltd. GOOD WAY TECHNOLOGY VIETNAM COMPANY LIMITED (4) The endorser/guarantor parent company owns directly and indirectly more than 90% voting shares of the endorsed/guaranteed company. \$ 774,190 \$ 327,850 \$ 327,850 \$ - \$ - 21.17 \$ 774,190 Y N N .Note 3